stgl/scarplet/paper/paper.md

 manner.

-The core algorithms of ``scarplet`` use standard signal processing tools in the scientific Python ecosystem, and the basic ``WindowedTemplate`` classes used by these methods are easy to extend.
+The core algorithms of ``scarplet`` use standard signal processing tools in the scientific Python ecosystem, and the ``WindowedTemplate`` base classes used by these methods are easy to extend.
 The intent is to provide a quick, scalable option for topographic data analysis and template function prototyping which can be adapted by users familiar with NumPy and SciPy.
 As availability of